 Keeping this appliance clean is a simple matter of taking it out to brush and floss, and then putting it back in.

 The material is tough enough that patients can eat with this in the mouth.
 Be careful if you do this, though.
 The appliance will trap plaque and food particles and this can promote serious decay problems.
 This will hurt your teeth, of course, and also it will be annoying.
-Everytime you eat anything, even if it is only a single potato chip, I recommend that you excuse yourself to a rest room, take the appliance out, swish, and put it back in.
+Every time you eat anything, even if it is only a single potato chip, I recommend that as soon as you are done you excuse yourself to a rest room, take the appliance out, swish thoroughly, and put it back in.